arickert/thedigradio/_posts/2017-09-08-cesar-cuauhtemoc-garcia-hernandez-on-daca.md

 audiolink: https://media.blubrry.com/thedig/content.blubrry.com/thedig/The_Dig_-_EP_46_-Garci_a_Herna_ndez.mp3
 post_id: 655
 categories:
+- Immigration
+tags:
 - César Cuauhtémoc García Hernández
-- Immigration
-- Podcast
 ---

 Immigration law scholar @crimmigration breaks down the lies, misdirections and bigoted absurdities conveyed by Attorney General Jeff Sessions when he announced that the Trump Administration would cruelly make some 800,000 young people who came to this country as children deportable.